eliyoung1016/ks-redeemer/README.md

 node redeem.js PROMO-2025-XYZ
 ```

+### Using Environment Variables (GitHub Secrets)

+For better security (especially in CI/CD), you can provide IDs via the `PLAYER_IDS` environment variable instead of using `ids.txt`.
+THe script will look for `ids.txt` first, and if not found (or empty), it will look for `PLAYER_IDS`.

+In GitHub Actions, simply add a Repository Secret named `PLAYER_IDS` containing your list of IDs.

 ### Reporting
 A report file named `report-YYYY-MM-DDTHH-mm-ss-ms.json` will be generated in the project directory.
 It contains the status, error code, and timestamp for every ID processed.